-- A. It is not practicable to commence development within the time allowed for reasons beyond the reasonable control of the applicant. - B. There has been no change in circumstances or the applicable regulations or Statutes likely to necessitate modification of the decision or conditions of approval since the effective date of the decision for which the extension is sought. - C. The previously approved land use decision is not being modified in design or use and there are no changes to conditions of approval.
+- A. There has been no change in circumstances or the applicable regulations that would necessitate revision of the decision or conditions of approval since the effective date of the decision for which the extension is sought. - B. The previously approved land use decision is not being revised and there are no changes to conditions of approval.

-Item # 31 HRCP: Modifications as part of a review
+Item # 31 Historic resources: modifications as part of a review